JujuAdams/Vinyl/docs/5.0/Transposition.md

 The pitch shift set by this function follows the Western diatonic scale with the pitch shift being calculated as `pitch = power(2, semitones/12)`.

-?> Setting the global transposition will only affect [Vinyl instances](Terminology) that have had their transposition state set.
+?> Setting the global transposition will only affect [voices](Terminology) that have had their transposition state set.

 #### **Example**